icecream17/Stuff/writing/walk.md

 This equation is symmetric for either speeding up or slowing down.
 So both would take the same theoretical force.
 In real life, it's much easier to slow down because friction and other stationary objects, again a topic for later.

-Earth exerts a gravitation force which is a relative negative vertical acceleration of g=9.8 meters per second squared.
+Earth exerts a gravitational force which is a relative negative vertical acceleration of g=9.8 meters per second squared.
-(Plagiarized from Wikipedia: <https://en.wikipedia.org/w/index.php?title=High-g_training&oldid=1235330437>) An untrained individual usually black out (a complete loss of vision while still remaining consciousness, in contrast to a g-induced loss of consciousness due to movement of blood away from the brain - consequently acceleration perpendicular to the spine is much easier to withstand) between 4 and 6g, while rollar coasters typical do not expose the occupants to much more than 3g.
+(Plagiarized from Wikipedia: <https://en.wikipedia.org/w/index.php?title=High-g_training&oldid=1235330437>) An untrained individual usually black out (a complete loss of vision while still remaining consciousness, in contrast to a g-induced loss of consciousness due to movement of blood away from the brain - consequently acceleration perpendicular to the spine is much easier to withstand) between 4 and 6g, while roller coasters typical do not expose the occupants to much more than 3g.

 ## Relativistic effects